Resistance can take one of two forms in athletic training: constant resistance or variable resistance.

 Alternatively, Variable Resistance is a form of training where the resistance directed against the target muscle or muscle group does vary through the range of athletic movement.
 The same bicep curl completed using a resistance band is an example of variable resistance.

-Variable Resistance Training, or VRT, continues to grow in popularity as more research highlighting its benefits comes to light.
+Variable Resistance Training continues to grow in popularity as more research highlighting its benefits comes to people’s attention.

-The Journal of Strength and Conditioning Research contains a number of studies which highlight the advantages of incorporating VRT into any workout program.
-Examples include:
+The Journal of Strength and Conditioning Research contains a plethora of studies which tout the advantages of incorporating Variable Resistance Training into any workout program such as:

 - increasing power